-Disability Living Allowance (DLA) for Children is a payment to help with the extra costs of looking after a child under the age of 16 with special needs.
+Disability Living Allowance for children is a payment to help with the extra costs of looking after a child under the age of 16 with special needs.

-Note: this leaflet gives a brief summary of DLA for Children and is for guidance only.
+Note: this leaflet gives a brief summary of DLA for children and is for guidance only.
 It does not cover all situations, nor is it a full statement of the law.
-Sources of further, more detailed information are given at the end of the leaflet.
+Sources of further, more detailed information are given in the Further reading section, below the leaflet.

-Who can claim Disability Living Allowance (DLA) for Children?
+Who can claim Disability Living Allowance for children?

 - Must need more help to be looked after than a child without an illness or disability.